Amannor/redhat_final_proj/README.md

 \*The code for this part is in the *scraper* folder

-**Part no.2** is accomplished by taking the output from scraper and parsing it.
-The result is a flatten json and csv file to be used by the xgboost.
+**Part no.2** is accomplished by taking the output from scraper (the former part) and parsing it.
+The result is a flatten json and a csv file to be used by the xgboost.
 The learning used for now is the XGBClassifier altough XGBRegressor is also implemented.
-The main methods are (1)create_flatten_json, (2)create_csv, (3)learn and (4)predict.
+The main methods are (1) create_flatten_json, (2) create_csv, (3) learn and (4) predict.
 The data for the learning validations and tests ids is splitted in the following manner:
 * Split between history data before the last week and the data from last week.
 * The history data is then splitted again in a ratio of 80/20 where 80% is used for learning and 20% for validating.
 * The last week data is used for testing the model.